Click The Images Below For Info On CK’s 12+ Exciting Speech Topics:

 CK illuminates the wide-ranging trends and mission-critical strategies for brands and businesses that need to align with the savvy new markets of today—and tomorrow.

-AI & AUTOMATION: LAUNCHES Q1
+AI & ROBOTICS: LAUNCHES Q1

 Experience is the new engagement.
 Context is the new content.
 Bots are the new killer app—and the physical world is digital’s new frontier.